Considerations for SEL in the classroom: social and emotional learning.

 Those questions and reflections shape my activities and discussions with students.

-I mentioned earlier that I researched activities and ideas.
+I mentioned earlier that I researched activities and ideas; many were specific to SEL and trauma.
 Since this school year might be done piecemeal, I want to engage my students when we meet in person and continue those relationships if we return to distance learning.

 Failed SEL activities

-My fear for students is that teachers who believe they are doing right will unintentionally hurt students, the exact opposite of what we should do.
+My fear for students is that teachers who believe they are doing right will unintentionally hurt students, the exact opposite of what we should do, especially concerning SEL classroom activities.
 Specifically, I’ve seen two activities on social media that attempt to foster student relationships and build SEL in the classroom, but they both fail miserably.
 I’m summarizing them below and explaining why they are not constructive activities for the classroom.

 The trash bag or note card examination